CLASS: A Design Framework for building Intelligent Tutoring Systems based on Learning Science principles: Training

 The cost of training \botname can be broken down into two primary components.
 First, the creation of both datasets involves prompting GPT-4, which costs approximately \$50 each.
-Second, we train the model using the CLM loss on the biology textbook and fine-tune it utilizing both datasets with the help of the DeepSpeed \cite{rasley2020deepspeed} and FastChat \cite{fastchat2023} libraries.
-This process is executed on 8 NVIDIA RTX A6000 GPUs and runs for a day.
+Second, we train the model using the CLM loss on $60$ biology textbooks and then fine-tune it on both scaffolding and conversational datasets for $10$ epochs each.
+This process is executed on $8$ NVIDIA RTX 48-GB A6000 GPUs and runs for three days.
+In summary, the implementation of \botname involves model selection, domain-specific fine-tuning, \fw datasets generation, and further model fine-tuning.

-In summary, the implementation of \botname is a carefully orchestrated process that combines model selection, domain-specific fine-tuning, dataset creation, model training, and inference, resulting in a powerful and responsive AI-driven educational tool for biology learning.
-Having detailed the implementation, we now turn our attention to the evaluation of \botnamens's effectiveness in the following section.